Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 The tiles inside the passageway were also interesting.

 There’s plenty to see both outdoors & indoors at Pena Palace.
 I alternated between the two, as by this point the clouds had turned to a full-on fog & wind.
 I was in shorts & didn’t have a jacket because the weather in Lisbon had been warm.
-This part of the coast of Portugal, just a few miles away from Cabo de Roca, the westernmost point in Europe, has a microclimate that’s rather similar to San Francisco, resulting in the possibility of weather that is wildly different from the conditions an hour away.
+This part of the coast of Portugal, just a few miles away from Cabo de Roca, the westernmost point in Europe, has a microclimate that’s somewhat similar to San Francisco, resulting in the possibility of weather that is wildly different from the conditions an hour away.

 Despite feeling massive from the outside, the rooms of Pena Palace are rather intimate.
 The place felt like somewhere where people actually live, rather than some sterile opulent building.
 Some parts were undergoing restoration work that you could actually see in progress, which was cool to see.